 In fact, 74 percent of consumers search online for reviews about products or services they are interesting in buying, according to a study by Weber Shandwick.
 The study also found that 47 percent of consumers read recommendations about a product on a website or on social media.

 What areas of influencer relationship marketing will produce optimal results?
 Content marketing and social media.

 In order to maximize your influencer relations strategy, you want to leverage content on an influencer’s blog or via their social media channels.
 This will amplify your message in new and successful ways.

 According to an influencer marketing report by Tomoson, blogs are the most effective platform at 37 percent.
 However, all social media combined is effective at 48 percent.

 Employing influencer relations via blogs and social media will absolutely maximize your overall marketing strategy.
 You can even increase your revenue by 56 percent, with a 14 percent increase in social shares.

 This is all great information, but who will these impactful influencers be?
-Knowing whom to turn to for your influencer relations marketing strategy is an essential element to success.
+Knowing whom to turn to for your influencer relationship marketing strategy is an essential element to success.
 And leveraging them properly is just as important.

 The three key influencers you want to leverage for your brand include customers, employees, and promoters.
 Who knows your products and services more than your employees and customers?
 And promoters such as industry experts and celebrities can also prove beneficial.